The Hub of the Shotley Peninsula

 The Parish Council is the first tier of local government and consists of a number of elected councillors from the Parish, supported by the Clerk.

-Holbrook's Parish Council currently has nine councillors and there are two vacancies.
+Holbrook's Parish Council currently has ten councillors and there is one vacancy.

 The Chairman is elected each year by the council and is currently Cllr John Ambrose.